 4) Will it be used abroad or by people from differing cultures?
 Even if a piece of work is going to be used by American, Australian and British personnel ensure that a Cultural Applicability test is performed.

 These basic measures can help avoid translation blunders and ensure your translation service provider understands fully the nature of the piece of work.

-For more information on how Kwintessential’s translation services can help you, get in touch or please visit out Translation page.
+For more information on how Kwintessential’s translation services can help you, get in touch.